 In a few short years, the Hult Prize has become the world’s largest student competition.
 As the most prestigious award on the planet for the creation of new social enterprises, we are expanding our footprint in our quest to tackle the world’s most pressing issues.
 Each event organized on your campus will provide teams with unparalleled opportunities and resources to have impact, including support through an international community of change agents and

-Hult Prize @ gives you an opportunity to host a local Hult Prize event on campus, allowing the winning team to bypass the traditional application process and fast track their idea through one of five regional final rounds of competition.
+Hult Prize @ gives you an opportunity to host a local Hult Prize event on campus, allowing the winning team to bypass the traditional application process and fast track their idea through one of fifteen regional final rounds of competition.
 The program allows more students to compete around the world, leading to more ideas and ultimately more start-ups, each poised for radical impact.
-For the past three years, we have seen the number of global finalists coming out of Hult Prize@ events growing rapidly.
-In fact, in 2015 and 2016, five out of six global finalists came from the Hult Prize@ initiative, and both the 2014 and 2016 Hult Prize Global Champions heralded from Hult Prize@ campuses.
+For the past three years, we have seen the number of global finalists coming out of Hult @ events growing rapidly.
+In fact, in 2015, 2016 and 2017, five out of six global finalists came from the Hult @ Initiative, and both the 2014 and 2016 Hult Prize Global Champions heralded from Hult @ campuses.

 July - August 2018